 What are common techniques for the printing of variable data?

-Thermal Transfer Printing and direct thermal printing are two common techniques for the printing of variable data such as barcodes and batch information.
+Direct thermal vs Thermal Transfer Printing are two common techniques for the printing of variable data such as barcodes and batch information.

-Both printers use a heated print-head to create the image.
-These print-heads consist of many tiny elements or dots that heat up individually and shape the image.
+Both printers use a heated print head to create the image on the substrate.
+These print heads consist of many tiny elements or dots that heat up individually and shape the image.

-Thermal transfer printers use ink ribbons.
-Here, the print-head uses heat to transfer the ink from the ribbon and merge it with the substrate such as a label material.
-Whereas direct thermal printers use only a special heat-sensitive label material.
+One major difference between Direct transfer vs Thermal Transfer printers is the use of ink ribbons.
+In Thermal Transfer Printers, the print-head uses heat to transfer the ink from the ribbon and prints this onto a wide variety of substrates such as a PP or PE label material.
+On the contrary, direct thermal printers only use a special, chemically treated, heat-sensitive label material.
 In this case, the print-head uses heat to activate the thermal label material and to change the colour from white to black.

 Thermal transfer printers are often used for long-lasting prints that must be durable against heat, chemical abrasion, and other exposures.
 For example on car parts, chemical containers, and longer logistical chains.